-The object of the EAW is the arrest and surrender of a person involved in criminal proceedings.
-This can be seen from Article 1.1 of the Framework Decision, indicating that the requested person should be claimed for the purposes of conducting a criminal prosecution (EAW for prosecution) or executing a custodial sentence or detention order as a result of having been tried (EAW for enforcement).
+a criminal prosecution (EAW for prosecution) or executing a custodial sentence or detention order as a result of having been tried (EAW for enforcement).

 The Framework Decision does not exclude any offence from its scope.
 However, and this is one of the most noteworthy new developments of the EAW, the determination of the material scope on the basis of the offence is done according to a dual system.
-It will establish different requirements depending on whether or not the offence is one of those included in a list of 32 categories of offence, with the common
+It will establish different requirements depending on whether or not the offence is one of those included in a list of 32 categories of offence27, with the common requirement in all cases of a minimum penalty or sentence duration threshold in the issuing state.